Company logo | Codica

 Example

-Read also: Online Marketplace Design
+Read also: How UX Design Solves Online Marketplace Issues

-4. Lead fees
+Lead fees

 When transactions occur outside the platform, a lead fee may be the right solution for you.
 It means that your buyers have to pay to get access to details about the potential clients or individual deals they are interested in.
 Thus, your marketplace leads the performer to a potential buyer.